ACEsuit/mace/tests/integrations/README.md

 pins the actionable error the non-KOKKOS case now raises), and no bump of the `lammps` package will change that.

+`forward_exchange` is not the only KOKKOS-only call, and the second one is worse because it lands *after* the model has run: the writeback in `lammps_mliap_mace._update_lammps_data` used `data.eatoms` (a getter that exists only in the KOKKOS coupling — the plain one declares it a `write_only_property`) and `update_pair_forces_gpu` (KOKKOS-only outright).
+A single-layer model on a stock build therefore still died, with `property 'eatoms' ... has no getter` surfacing as a bare `mliap_unified.cpp:71 compute_forces failure`.
+The writeback now branches on the coupling, and both branches are pinned in `lammps/test_mliap_writeback.py` with stubs that reproduce each `.pyx`'s property shape — the real tier can only ever exercise the non-KOKKOS one.

 ## Adding integration X

 1. Create `tests/integrations/<x>/` with contract tests (and a `_harness.py`